aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTM to PPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Why to Convert

+There are many reasons to convert a DOTM file to PPS.
+For example, PPS is a more common file format, and it can be opened in more programs than DOTM.
+Additionally, PPS files are generally smaller in size than DOTM files, so converting DOTM to PPS can save space on your computer.

+How Aspose.Total Helps for DOTM to PPS Conversion

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPS format.
+Aspose.Total is a full package of various APIs that can help you automate the conversion process from DOTM to PPS.
+The Aspose.Words for Python via .NET API can be used to convert DOTM files to PDF, and the Aspose.Slides for Python via .NET API can be used to save the PDF as a PPS file.

 {{% /blocks/products/pf/feature-page-summary %}}